sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   as a new coord group.

   :param frames: The source coord group.
+  :type frames: :class:`~ost.mol.CoordGroupHandle`
+  :param sel: An entity view containing the selection of atoms to be used for
+    superposition.
+If set to an invalid view, all atoms in the coord group are used.
+  :type sel: :class:`ost.mol.EntityView`
   :param from: index of the first frame
   :param to: index of the last frame plus one.
 If set to -1, the value is set to
      the number of frames in the coord group
-  :param sel: An entity view containing the selection of atoms to be used for
-    superposition.
-If set to an invalid view, all atoms in the coord group are used.
   :param ref: The index of the reference frame to use for superposition.
 If set
      to -1, the each frame is superposed to the previous frame.

+  :returns: A newly created coord group containing the superposed frames.

+.. function:: SuperposeFrames(frames, sel, ref_view, from=0, to=-1)

+  Same as SuperposeFrames above, but the superposition is done on a reference view and not on another frame of the trajectory.

+  :param frames: The source coord group.
+  :type frames: :class:`~ost.mol.CoordGroupHandle`
+  :param sel: An entity view containing the selection of atoms of the frames to be used for
+    superposition.
+  :type sel: :class:`ost.mol.EntityView`
+  :param ref_view: The reference view on which the frames will be superposed.
+The number
+    of atoms in this reference view should be equal to the number of atoms in sel.
+  :type ref_view: :class:`ost.mol.EntityView`
+  :param from: index of the first frame
+  :param to: index of the last frame plus one.
+If set to -1, the value is set to
+     the number of frames in the coord group

   :returns: A newly created coord group containing the superposed frames.

 .. autofunction:: ParseAtomNames